 Furthermore, if you are looking at selling your house shortly, then replacing your roof may be a wise decision.
 Down the road, if all your neighbors’ roofs are newer than yours, potential buyers could get hung up on that.
 Keeping your home up to date with your surrounding neighbors’ curb appeal is a good idea for both roofing and siding.

 3. The Shingles On Your Roof Are Curling.

 Curling roof shingles can occur for a variety of causes.
 Shingles can curl upwards or downwards from the center, sides, or bottom.
 Aside from a faulty shingle, excessive moisture conditions within the home and inadequate roof ventilation are two causes of shingles curling.
 Your roof is at the heart of your home’s performance, and this might be a strong indication that it isn’t working as well as it should.
 Replacing your roof might be the solution.
 To be sure, have a professional examine your roof and attic.

 4. You Find Roof Granules In Your Gutter

-If your roof is only 10 to 15 years old and you see granules in the gutters, it could be a sign of a bigger problem.
-Granules protect the asphalt from the sun.
-When the asphalt fiberglass is exposed to the UV rays, the quality of the shingle will deteriorate rapidly.
+If your roof is only 10 to 15 years old and you notice granules in the gutters, it might be an indication of a larger issue.
+The asphalt is shielded from the light by granules.
+When asphalt fiberglass is exposed to UV radiation, the shingle’s quality rapidly degrades.

 In a situation like this, get in touch with a local contractor as soon as you can.
 If your roof is compromised, immediate treatment could prevent further damage.
 Failing to fix problems like this can turn into a major headache for homeowners down the line.